-Inside Cristiano Ronaldo's Private World: He May Be Cocky but Soccer's Biggest Star Is More Than the Sum of His Marketable Parts
+Inside Cristiano Ronaldo's Unexpected Private World

 Alexander Hassenstein/FIFA via Getty Images

-Also in November 2015, Ronaldo—a sweeping look at his life, from childhood to super-stardom, that also touched on his relationship with his son and the difficulties of having to be away so much for work—excised Shayk from the picture.
+Also in November 2015, Ronaldo—a sweeping look at his life, from childhood to super-stardom, that also touched on his relationship with Cristiano Jr. and the difficulties of having to be away so much for work—excised Shayk from the picture.

 "Life has good parts and bad parts, and there are parts of one's life that are not important," Ronaldo said coolly in discussing the film at the time.
 Director Anthony Wonke said they had footage of Irina, "but the movie is short."